Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 1.9.8 =
 - Fixed blank payment results page was displayed under some circumstances if customized [accept_stripe_payment_checkout] shortcode was used.
+- Added ability to allow coupon usage only for specific products.
 - Added option to store customer's IP address in order info.
 - Plugin tries to use small product thumbnail for Stripe pop-up if available.
 This removes noticeable pop-up window lag when large image is being used.